amaz1none/devex-fe-grades/shared/Roles.md

 ## **Can I progress without taking roles?**
 You can do it untill senior role (L6).
 After that you should choose your role to move further

+## **Is there any list of hard-skills for tech roles?**
+No, there isn't.
+On that level we expect you to know what's needed better